-The magnetic field
+The Magnetic Field

 Magnet

-A magnet is a solid body made from certain types of rock or metals, having the ability to attract toward itself some types of metallic objects.
-A magnet disposes of two distinct extremities: one termed north pole (N) and another south pole (S).
-Two poles from same type repel once they get close while two poles from opposite types attract once they are close.
-The effect of attraction/repulsion is quantified by the magnetic force; this has same concept as electric force discussed earlier in this unit.
+A magnet is a solid body made from certain types of rock or metals having the ability to attract toward itself some types of metallic objects.
+A magnet consists of two distinct extremities: one termed the north pole (N) and anotherthe south pole (S).
+Two poles from the same type “repel” once they get close while two poles from opposite types “attract” once they are close.
+The effect of attraction or repulsion is quantified by the “magnetic force”; this is an analogous concept to the electric force discussed earlier in this unit.
 (Ohanian, 2007).

 The core of the Earth behaves as a magnet where the geographic south pole is the magnetic north pole, and the geographic north pole coincides with the magnetic south pole.
-On another hand, the compass needle is a small magnet that rotates about its pivot upon the magnetic force exerted on it.
-This needle rotates under the magnetic force applied by the Earth when it approaches to regions near or far from the poles of the Earth.
+The compass needle is a small magnet that rotates about its pivot under the magnetic force applied by the earth when it approaches regions near or far from the poles of the earth.

-Similarly to the electrostatic field concept, a magnet develops the magnetic force by the medium of ‘’lines’’ permeating in its surrounding space such that, any object lies within those ‘’lines’’ will be influenced by the magnetic force; the ‘’lines’’ constitute the magnetic field.
-The lines emerge from the north pole and enter through south pole.
+Similar to the electrostatic field concept, a magnet produces the magnetic force by the medium of ‘’lines’’ permeating its surrounding space such that any object lying within those ‘’lines’’ will be influenced by the magnetic force; the ‘’lines’’ constitute the magnetic field.
+The lines emerge from the north pole and enter through the south pole.

 Magnetism is not independent from electricity.
-Physicist have found that electric charges may develop both electric force (in static and dynamic statuses) and magnetic force (when they are in motion).
-This leads to conclude that a conductor traversed by an electric current is a source of magnetic field; hence when the needle compass gets near the electric current, it deviates due the magnetic force as depicted in Figure 4.25a (Ohanian, 2007, p.
-927) The magnetic field vector, denoted by B acts tangentially to circles centered on the conducting wire; its sense is determined from the right-hand rule where the thumb is oriented with the electric current sense and the curling remaining fingers determine the sense of the magnetic field.
-This is illustrated in Figure 4.25b.
+Physicists have found that electric charges may develop both an electrical force (in static and dynamic statuses) and a magnetic force (when they are in motion).
+This leads to the conclusion that a conductor traversed by an electric current is a source of magnetic fields; hence when the compass needle gets near the electric current, it deviates due to the magnetic force as depicted in the figure below on the left (Ohanian, 2007, p.
+927) The magnetic field vector, denoted by B acts tangentially to circles centered on the conducting wire; its sense is determined from the right-hand rule where the thumb is oriented with the electric current and the curling remaining fingers determine the sense of the magnetic field.
+This is illustrated in the figure below right.
 (Ohanian, 2007, p.
 932).